s-maksim/roon-extension-yamaha/README.md

 # roon-extension-yamaha

-roon-extension-yamaha is a extension to Roon to support for Yamaha receivers to be controlled from within Roon.
+roon-extension-yamaha is a extension to Roon to support for Yamaha receivers to be controlled within Roon.
 The extension can control zone, input, volume, mute and standby.

 ![Screenshot in roon](documentation/images/roon_settings50.png)</br>
 *Screenshot of roon extension settings*